Eight free resources to learn new skills in lockdown

 BBC Language Learning

 This BBC website is a hub of language learning with courses, activities and tests to brush up on the vocabulary, grammar and pronunciation of the most widely spoken languages including French, Spanish and Chinese as well as basic phrases to learn in 40 languages from Arabic to Urdu.
 Of course, if you want to perfect your French we also have a language learning section right here on our site with vocab lists and lots of fun tests and quizzes.

 iDEA stands for Inspiring Digital Enterprise Award and is an international programme aimed at anyone wishing to develop digital, enterprise and employability skills for free.
 The site awards badges for bite-size challenges that build digital and enterprise skills in four categories: Citizen, Worker, Maker and Entrepreneur.
 Examples of challenges include social media set up, which offers step by step guides to getting started on Facebook, Instagram, Linked In, Twitter, YouTube and Snapchat, money management and random coding.
 Hours of educational fun in easily-digestible chunks.

 Learning a musical instrument takes time, a lot of time so it’s the perfect way to fill your hours of confinement.
 Fender are offering three months of free guitar, bass and ukelele lessons to the first 500,000 people to sign up for Fender Play.
-You’ll need to create an account and get a code on their website here.
+You’ll need to create an account and get a code on their website here. (offer expired)